Eleazarovich/Simple-Calculator/Chris' Calculator/README.md

     *	mul.c -  multplies two numbers together
     *	div.c - divides two numbers
     *   info-display.c - displays startup information about calculator
-    *   mylib.a - library for all .c files used (and subsequently their object files)
+    *   libcalc.a - library for all .c files used (and subsequently their object files)

 **NOTE!** _Code is bad for your health. :coffee: :computer:_